 About

 This website is a showcase for how data can be transformed through presentation.
-It takes the core dataset (the International Astronomy Union’s Gazetteer of Planetary Nomenclature) and combines it with other data to extrapolate information not apparent in any one source.
+It takes the core dataset (the International Astronomical Union’s Gazetteer of Planetary Nomenclature) and combines it with other data to extrapolate information not apparent in any one source.

 Essentially it’s a demonstration of how a dataset can be transformed by highlighting connections and bringing context to the information.
 So there’s a crater at blah coordinates - but where is that?
 Can we see it on a map?
 What’s nearby?
 How long would it take to get somewhere else?
 It’s named after someone, but who is that person?
 Where can I found out more?